Survival for testicular cancer

 Intermediate prognosis is the same as good prognosis, except that your markers are higher – moderately above normal (S2 in the TNM staging system).

-- almost 50 out of 100 men (almost 50%) will survive for 5 years or more after diagnosis
+- more than 65 out of 100 men (more than 65%) will survive for 5 years or more after diagnosis

 Poor prognosis means that: